fuel/parser/README.md

 // load a SimpleTags template, will load and parse app/views/example.stags View::factory('example.stags');

+// load a Mustache template, will load and parse app/views/example.mustache View::factory('example.mustache');

+// THE TWIG & DWOO DRIVERS ARE STILL UNTESTED

 // load a Twig template, will load and parse app/views/example.twig View::factory('example.twig');